IPdotSetAF/CodeChef/README.md

 ### Exposing database to mssql-proxy
 > [!IMPORTANT]
-> you need to make sure that codechef container and you mssql-server is on the same network and know the mssql-server ip address exposed on that network. that will be the ip address you use on CodeChef website.
+> You need to make sure that the CodeChef container and your mssql-server are on the same network and know the mssql-server IP address exposed on that network. that will be the IP address you use on the CodeChef website.
 #### Instructions
 TBD...